J.D., Northwestern University School of Law, 2003

 Tel: (206) 486-8903 | Email: email@example.com

-Kevin is a commercial litigator and trial lawyer with experience representing clients in a broad range of complex business and commercial disputes, including construction law, product liability, creditor rights litigation, employment law, intellectual property, government contracts, and various breach of contract actions and corporate disputes.
+Kevin is a commercial litigator and trial lawyer with experience representing clients in a broad range of complex business and commercial disputes, including construction law, product liability, creditor rights litigation, employment law, intellectual property, government contracts, GAO bid protests, and various breach of contract actions and corporate disputes.
 Kevin has successfully handled a wide array of large-dollar commercial litigation, with particular emphasis on construction litigation and the counseling and dispute resolution arising from the award and performance of construction projects and government contracts.
 He represents clients in diverse industries from around the world (including the Far East, Australia, Latin America, and throughout the United States) on a broad range of litigation-related issues facing businesses today.

 Prior to his work at Jackson Rosenfield, Kevin was an attorney in the Seattle offices of both K&L Gates and Ball Janik, where he focused on commercial litigation in both state and federal courts with an emphasis on construction law, product liability, intellectual property, and general commercial law.
 He utilized his construction and litigation experience in negotiating and drafting design and construction contracts as well as dispute resolution with both public and private clients.
-He has also represented numerous corporations in defense of various tort, contract, and product liability claims.
+He has also represented numerous corporations in defense of various tort, contract, intellectual property, and product liability claims.

 In addition to litigation, Kevin’s practice also involves contract negotiation/preparation, general counseling, and claims avoidance.
 He has considerable experience drafting and revising contractual agreements on behalf of companies in a wide range of industries.
 Kevin also has considerable experience in areas of employment law and employee relations, advising and representing employers in issues such as the drafting and enforcement of confidentiality and non-solicitation provisions, severance agreements, and other employment-related agreements and disputes.